Working In the Office

 Working in the office can be very fun and exciting, especially when you’re not limited to sitting at your desk all day long!
 Whenever you need a break from your desk, you can sit anywhere in the office and keep working (so long as no one’s taking that spot).

-Tip: One very good spot for a change of scenery is the game area in the corner, with the two TVs and the couch!
-You may also play games in the game area (we have a Super Nintendo and a GameCube setup) on your break if you like, just make sure it’s at low volume or mute if people in the office are trying to concentrate!
+Tip: One very good spot for a change of scenery is what we call the “Chill Zone” in the front of the room, with the two TVs and the couch!
+You may also play games there (we have a Super Nintendo and a GameCube setup, among other things) on your break if you like - just make sure it’s at low volume or mute if people in the office are trying to concentrate!

-Besides the gaming center, you may notice there are light switches on the wall (near the door) that we rarely touch.
+Beside the Chill Zone, you may notice there are light switches on the wall (near the door) that we rarely touch.
 This is because we have motion-sensor lights, and they will turn off if they sense no movement after a good 10-20 minutes or so.
 You do not need to worry about turning these off.

 In the case where the light above your desk is not to your liking and you’d like to make it brighter or dimmer, you can go to the light switch and turn it up or down however much you like.
 Please make sure everyone else working under the same light is comfortable changing the brightness of it.